Jurickson Profar Player Props: Rockies vs. Giants

-The Colorado Rockies, including Jurickson Profar and his .459 slugging percentage over his past 10 games, take on starting pitcher Ross Stripling and the San Francisco Giants at Oracle Park, Friday at 10:15 PM ET.
+The Colorado Rockies, including Jurickson Profar and his .459 slugging percentage over his past 10 games, battle starter Ryan Walker and the San Francisco Giants at Oracle Park, Saturday at 4:05 PM ET.

-He racked up two hits (going 2-for-4 with an RBI) in his last game against the Astros.
+He racked up two hits (going 2-for-4 with an RBI) in his most recent appearance against the Astros.

 Jurickson Profar Game Info & Props vs. the Giants